JToaddler/SI/README.md

 SI
 ==

-Initial version for Spring File integration system. other parts of SI modules will be added later.
+Initial version of spring integration file support. other parts of SI modules will be added later.